 With the progressive residential development of the LGA over many decades, the large size of the municipality and the broad range of land, areas have developed different roles within the housing market.
 Areas such as Mount Annan, Harrington Park, Elderslie and Spring Farm have experienced significant residential development in more recent years and have been attractive to couples and young and mature families seeking new housing opportunities.
 It is assumed that new greenfield residential development in Oran Park, Catherine Field and Turner Road Precincts will be attractive to young families seeking relatively affordable housing.
 More central areas such as Camden and Narellan - Smeaton Grange attract a range of markets including young adults, established families (including second home buyers) and older persons attracted to employment, education and health care facilities in these areas.
 This variety of function and role of the small areas in the Camden Council area means that population outcomes differ significantly across the municipality.

 Significant future residential supply has been identified across Camden Council and this too will influence housing and population outcomes.
 The current residential growth hotspots are Oran Park and the Turner Road Precinct, but as these areas are developed the focus will shift to new growth fronts at Catherine Field and Leppington - Leppington North.
 Over time, suburban development is forecast to spread along The Northern Road to Marylands and Lowes Creek, and finally to Catherine Field North in the long term.
-Overall, around 60,240 dwelling are forecast for the period 2012-36, with a population fo around 226,600 at 2036.
+Overall, 53,130 dwellings are forecast for the period 2017-36, with a resulting population of 233,300 at 2036.